w3c/wai-InvolveUsersAll/index.md

 -   plan accessibility into appropriate project phases from the beginning
 -   more quickly develop accessibility solutions
--   make informed decisions between different options, avoid wasting time guessing
+-   make informed decisions between different options, and avoid wasting time guessing
 -   limit having to go back and fix problems
 -   avoid having to make compromises later because you waited too long